-Soon the landscape changes, and instead of country clubs they're driving by shanties, run-down boats, and people fishing off the side of the bridge.
-"This is the south side, or the cut," John B. explains.
+Soon the landscape changes, and instead of country clubs John B is driving by shanties, run-down boats, and people fishing off the side of the bridge.
+"This is the south side, or The Cut," John B explains.
 "Home of the working class, who make a living busing tables, washing yachts, running charters.
 The natural habitat of the Pogues."
-John B. tells us that unlike the Kooks, the Pogue teens are largely ignored and neglected — which is sad, but also means they're free to live a Lost Boys-esque lifestyle.
+John B adds that unlike the Kooks, the Pogue teens are largely ignored and neglected — which is sad, but also means they're free to live a Lost Boys-esque lifestyle.

-As John B. explains, "Pogues" is a play off of the word pogies, the common nickname for the small and silver Menhaden fish.
+As John B explains, "Pogues" is a play off of the word pogies, the common nickname for the small and silver Menhaden fish.
 According to Outdoor Life, Menhadens smell and are "unremarkable looking"; because of their poor taste, you "wouldn't ever intentionally eat one."
-They're essentially just used for bait, but despite being at the very bottom of the food chain, they're critical to upholding the entire marine ecosystem, and are considered the most important fish in the sea.
+They're essentially just used for bait, but despite being at the very bottom of the food chain, they're critical to upholding the entire marine ecosystem and are considered the most important fish in the sea.
 By being food for larger fish like swordfish and tuna, Menhadens ensure that there are still fish humans can eat.
-This mirrors the way in which the working class Pogues are derided, and yet they provide the essential services that keep the entire town's economy going by working the restaurants, hotels, and businesses that even the Kooks frequent.
+This mirrors the way in which the working class Pogues are derided, yet they provide the essential services that keep the entire town's economy going by working the restaurants, hotels, and businesses that even the Kooks frequent.

 "Kook," meanwhile, is a slang term among surfers that means different things, but is always negative in connotation.
 Per GQ, the most basic definition of a Kook is "an individual with no understanding of the social and sartorial norms of surfing."
 At best, they wear expensive board shorts, pose with their boards, and don't actually surf.
-At worst, they attempt to show off in the water, and end up injuring the more seasoned surfers.
+At worst, they attempt to show off in the water and end up injuring the more seasoned surfers.
 However, according to Urban Dictionary — the extremely unofficial slang guide — "Kook" also speaks to a class divide.
-It's almost always used by locals to describe the upper class or transplanted gentrifiers who want the status of "local" but look down on the actual people who live in lower-income communities there.
-As one entry poster meanly points out, only "aggro locals" use the term because they dislike those who don't live in "sh*thole little coastal towns, don't work construction," and "don't drive old, beat-up trucks."
+It's almost always used by locals to describe the upper class or transplanted gentrifiers who want the status of "local" but look down on the actual people who live in lower income communities there.
+As one entry poster meanly points out, only "aggro locals" use the term “Kook” because they dislike those who don't live in "sh*thole little coastal towns, don't work construction," and "don't drive old, beat-up trucks."
 (Rafe Cameron, is that you?)